knpuniversity/symfony-journey/knpu/container/compiler-passes.md

 which are populated from Yaml and XML files and then updated later in the dependency injection extension classes.
-If you're following this, go dive into the `FrameworkBundle` and see where the *real* core services come from And congrats, because now, you're a dependency-injection-saurus!
+If you're following this, go dive into the `FrameworkBundle` and see where the *real* core services come from And congrats, because now, you're a dependency-injection-asaurus!

 Ok guys, seeya next time!